ERIS: Evolutionary Real-world Interference Scheme for Jailbreaking Audio Large Models: Experiments

 \subsection{Experimental Setup}

-\textbf{Models}.In this study, we selected four different models, including Qwen2-Audio-7B-Instruct \cite{Qwen2-Audio}, MiniCPM-o-2.6 \cite{yao2024minicpm}, DiVA-llama-3-v0-8b \cite{DiVA}, and Qwen-Audio-Chat \cite{Qwen-Audio}. we strictly adhered to the instruction formats provided by the official models to fully exploit their defensive capabilities and closely mimic the performance of the official APIs.
+\textbf{Models.} In this study, we selected four models: Qwen2-Audio-7B-Instruct~\cite{chu2024qwen2}, MiniCPM-o-2.6~\cite{yao2024minicpm}, DiVA-llama-3-v0-8b~\cite{held2025distilling}, and Qwen-Audio-Chat~\cite{chu2023qwen}.
+We strictly adhered to the instruction formats provided by the official models to fully exploit their defensive capabilities.

 \textbf{Baselines}.
-We evaluate ENJ against a suite of baseline methods encompassing both audio and text modalities.
-For audio-domain attacks, we employ SSJ \cite{yang-etal-2025-audio} and BoN \cite{hughes2024bestofnjailbreaking} as primary competitors.
-To explore cross-modal transfer, we also adapt two text-based jailbreak techniques, AdaPPA \cite{10890715} and CodeAttack \cite{ren2024codeattackrevealingsafetygeneralization}, by injecting their outputs into the model's text interface.
-All baselines are evaluated under their default settings.
+We compare ERIS against two categories of baseline methods.
+The first category includes audio-native jailbreak techniques, specifically BoN~\cite{hughes2024best} and SSJ~\cite{yang2025audio}.
+To explore cross-modal transfer, we also adapt two text-based jailbreak techniques, AdaPPA~\cite{lv2025adappa} and CodeAttack~\cite{ren2024codeattack}, by injecting their outputs into the model's text interface.
+The detailed descriptions of these baselines are as follows:

-\textbf{Dataset}.Given the authoritativeness of JailbreakBench \cite{chao2024jailbreakbench} in the field of text-based jailbreak attack evaluation, this study builds upon it by employing the speechT5-TTS \cite{ao-etal-2022-speecht5} model to convert 100 of its text-based malicious queries into audio format, thereby constructing the JailbreakBench-Audio dataset.
-A curated set of 33 high-quality noise types was selected, including ocean waves, bird songs, laughter, and so on.
+\begin{itemize} \item \textbf{BoN:} A black-box algorithm generating audio variations via random augmentations, such as pitch or speed adjustments, to elicit harmful responses from target models. \item \textbf{SSJ:} This method spells out harmful keywords as individual letters in audio, inducing models to reconstruct and concatenate them to bypass security guardrails. \item \textbf{AdaPPA:} This technique improves jailbreak success by appending specific affirmative prefixes to harmful queries, forcing responses that align with malicious instructions. \item \textbf{CodeAttack:} This method transforms instructions into code completion tasks, exploiting the model's inherent preference for programming logic over safety alignment. \end{itemize}

-\textbf{Metrics}.
-We employ two key metrics for evaluation: the (HS) and the Attack Success Rate (ASR).
+\textbf{Metrics.} We employ two key metrics for evaluation: the \textbf{Harmfulness Score (HS)} and the \textbf{Attack Success Rate (ASR)}.
 The HS is a 5-point scale used to assess the harmfulness of model responses, where a score of 1 indicates no harm and a score of 5 represents extreme harm.
-We strictly follow the LLM-as-Judge framework and leverage GPT-4o to evaluate HS, classifying responses with an HS rating of 4 or 5 as "harmful responses."
-This criterion minimizes subjectivity in evaluating jailbreak attack success.
-The ASR refers to the proportion of responses that are judged to be harmful by the LLM-as-Judge framework.
+We strictly follow the LLM-as-Judge framework and leverage \textbf{GPT-4o} to evaluate HS, ensuring that only responses with an HS $\ge 4$ are classified as harmful.
+This stringent criterion minimizes subjectivity in evaluating jailbreak attack success, providing a robust assessment across diverse scenarios.
+The ASR is formally defined as: